wikrie/scprime_price_check/README.md

 To install it you need to clone the repository to your system, create the venv, activate it and install the dependencies.

+If you are using Windows, this article will help you to setup your environment https://programwithus.com/learn/python/pip-virtualenv-windows

 Donations welcome:

 SCP: 29397f5ac09162c48aeea537c4950d90a6b370899a2c8054a71e82ab4954228bb63e59c56464